bebraw/cv/cv.md

 The second edition of React Finland in 2019 was even a greater success and it reached 400 attendees while gaining highly favorable feedback.
 The event was a major step for the brand and overall execution of the event was on a good level.
 As a director, I was responsible for the overall planning, certain technical bits (asset generator, site), and marketing (content marketing supported by other initiatives).

+The third edition of React Finland in 2020 has been full of challenges due to the ongoing pandemic and it has taught a lot about crisis messaging and management while forcing the team to cope with the shifting business environment.

 On SurviveJS side, I've focused more on consulting since 2017 due to demand.
 I've listed some of my clients below:

 * Kapsch - Angular and webpack consulting (workshop) in collaboration with an external developer
 * eBay - Workshops (webpack, React) and on-site consulting
 * Kleiner Perkins - Remote consulting as a pair in an internal development project (React, design systems)
 * ViewAR - On-site consulting as a pair in an internal development project (React, GraphQL, design systems)
+* Adverity - On-site/remote consulting to improve internal development tooling (webpack)
+* Stagirite - Remote consulting for an upcoming product

 In addition, I've run numerous of workshops in countries around Europe.
 Sometimes these have been done for a specific business and occasionally I've run them in conferences.
 The topics have been mainly webpack and React related although I've done occasional marketing consulting as well.